Our most popular tickets in Lisbon

 Greenwich Mean Time (GMT)

-In Lisbon you can choose from over a dozen regional wines to have with your lunch or dinner - and most of them won’t set you back too much.
+In Lisbon you can choose from over a dozen regional wines to have with your dinner - and most of them won’t set you back too much.
 The popular vinho verde, or ‘green wine’ as it’s known, is named for its youth rather than its color.
-It’s from the northern Minho region and is best enjoyed with seafood dishes.
-Luckily there’s plenty of that in the city!
-Try a hole-in-the-wall joint like famed Cervejaria Ramiro, where you can tuck into a feast of lobster, shrimp, crab, and prawns for around €15 per person.
-Or head over the river on the ferry and try a waterside treat at Ponto Final, with a side of breathtaking views of Lisbon’s old town.
+It’s from the northern Minho region and is best enjoyed with seafood.
+Luckily there’s plenty of that here!
+Try a hole-in-the-wall joint like famed Cervejaria Ramiro, where you can tuck into lobster, shrimp, crab, and prawns for around €15 per person.
+Or head over the river on the ferry and try a waterside feast at Ponto Final, with a side of breathtaking views of Lisbon’s old town.

 Fado in Chiado